19 Things a Debt Collector Cannot Take

 You only have 10 business days after someone takes exempt income or property to file court paperwork to ask for it back.
 You will need to file a Notice of Claimed Exemption.
-You can download a Notice of Claimed Exemption just below the Take Action section.
+You can find a link to our Notice of Claimed Exemption packet in the Take Action section.

 - Use the Exemptions Worksheet in the Notice of Claimed Exemptions packet to check if your wages are exempt.

 - If someone took your exempt income or property, you only have 10 business days to file a Notice of Claimed Exemption.